inform-us/requirements_specifications/rules/POM DrEaMing.md

 MOBILISATION ACHIEVED [40705] levels of mobilisation are from 0-10 from lying in bed to walking independently

 MOBILITY SCALE [1102] is the scale that the physios use

-Is this the same as the 40705 flowsheet

 ## ELIGIBILITY